 Every query includes a tag that identifies the subnet from which the query originated.
-The name of the tag is "subnet:" followed by the IP address of the subnet.
+The name of this tag is subnet: followed by the IP address of the subnet.
 This is always present in the query context, regardless of the type of device, or whether the user is logged in.
 Rules can be written to advertise to queries based on these subnet tags.
-The approach requires that users' devices be configured to connect to different wireless SSIDs, which, in turn, are on different subnets.
-Let's re-cast our previous example so that it works with this approach.
+This approach requires that users' devices are configured to connect to different wireless SSIDs, which are located on different subnets.
+Let's re-cast our previous example to work with this approach.